5 Techniques for Dealing with a Devils Advocate Friend

 Start by discussing mutual values.
 Values like integrity, kindness, and respect are often universal and can serve as a foundation for common ground.
 By emphasizing these shared values, it becomes easier to navigate disagreements.

 Compromise is another important aspect.
 Finding a middle ground where both parties feel acknowledged and considered can diffuse tension.
-Suggesting solutions that incorporate elements from both sides of an argument shows willingness to work together.
+Suggesting solutions that incorporate elements from both sides of an argument shows a willingness to work together.

 Shared activities or projects can also bring people closer.
 Engaging in collaborative efforts requires teamwork and communication, allowing both parties to appreciate each other's strengths.
 This hands-on approach can be a practical way to reinforce commonalities and mutual respect.